Debbie Bampton

-Bampton was appointed an MBE in 1998 as a recognition of her services to women's football.

-She also went on to be inducted into the English Football Hall of Fame in 2005.

 Club career

 Bampton began her career at the age of 14.
-She played for Lowestoft Ladies F.C., the team winning the Women's FA Cup in 1928, although Bampton missed the final due to injury.
+She played for Lowestoft Ladies, the team winning the Women's FA Cup in 1982, although Bampton missed the final due to injury.
 She then moved to captain Howbury Grange, managed by her father Albert.
 She was a member of the side that won the Women's FA Cup in 1984.
 In 1987 she moved to Italy, playing for Despar Trani 80 as a full–time professional alongside compatriot Kerry Davis.
 She spent just one season there, but won runners–up medals in both the Serie A and national Cup.

 She joined Arsenal Ladies in 1992.
 Bampton thereafter won with Arsenal the treble of League Cup, Premier League and FA Cup in that being her first season at the club.
 Her following 1993–94 season was without fruit in comparison to prior.
-With this being so, in 1994 Bampton left Highbury to become player-manager of Croydon Women.
-In 1995–96, Croydon won the League title and the FA Women's Cup.
+With this being so, Bampton left Highbury to become player-manager of Croydon Women in 1994.
+In the 1995–96 season, Croydon won the League title and the FA Women's Cup.
 Despite leaving the field after eight minutes due to injury, Bampton won her fifth FA Cup winners' medal when Croydon beat Liverpool in the 1996 final at the New Den.
-She won the league with Croydon twice more before leaving to join Doncaster Belles as a player in 2000 after the Croydon club moved to Charlton.
+She won the league with Croydon twice more, before leaving to join Doncaster Belles as a player in 2000, after the Croydon club moved to Charlton.